 There will be two kinds of tickets for Beijing-Shanghai High-speed Rail: one kind for trains running 300 km an hour, the other for those running at a speed of 250 km per hour.
 The rail administrative committee has not rated the exact prices yet.
 However, a ticket is estimated to cost about 600 RMB to 800 RMB.

 How to Book

 Beijing-Shanghai High-speed Railway will implement an ID-based ticket booking system.
 So travelers need to take their ID for booking and boarding.
-They can buy the tickets at railway station ticket offices directly, or they can book via use automatic ticketing machines inside the station.
-For business travelers, they could resort to travel agents for tickets, which is assuring and time-saving.
+They can buy the tickets at railway station ticket offices directly, or they can book via the use of automatic ticketing machines inside the station.
+Business travelers could resort to travel agents for tickets, which is assuring and time-saving.

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 SUBSCRIBE TO WIN A FREE TOUR

 Subscribe to our newsletter for a chance to win a free 12-day China tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.